 As we wrote back in 2011, “poked by last year’s failed initiative to legalize marijuana for personal use in California, Federal prosecutors are cracking down on medical-marijuana dispensaries, leaning on landlords by way of forfeiture laws to do their dirty work.”

 Last week, the U.S. attorney for Northern California, Melinda Haag, filed a forfeiture proceeding against 2441 Mission Street which is leased to the “Shambhala Healing Center,” a city-licensed medical marijuana dispensary.
 It is the first such forfeiture filing for a leased dispensary’s real estate in San Francisco.
+This could impact many people getting their medicine, instead, they should be looking at an online cannabis dispensary for their medical marijuana, so there is no risk of lacking in medicine, patients that benefit from CBD more than THC will also be able to look online at pure CBD products from sites such as CBD Nationwide that don’t have any products that contain THC, which is the chemical compound that gets users high.

 From the San Francisco Examiner: